Information and Referral

 Meals on Wheels

 Through the Meals on Wheels program, Cobb County provides a nutritionally balanced meal to qualifying homebound older adults within the county.
-Some clients who are in greater need may qualify for additional meals for dinner or weekends.
 Five-pack meals are delivered weekly by our dedicated and trained volunteers to the client’s door.
 Menus are planned and prepared under the supervision of a registered dietitian and are designed to provide one-third of an adult’s daily nutritional requirements.
 Clients who have difficulty adequately feeding their cat or dog may receive supplemental pet food at no charge.